 The Society’s key decision-making bodies are the Executive Committee and the Council, both of which are chaired by the President.
 Our governing documents are the original and supplemental Royal Charter and bye-laws.
 The current bye-laws were approved by the Privy Council in December 2011.

 Our annual report and accounts provide a summary of our financial position and key activities.

-The Society operates a tripartite presidential system with three Presidents serving at any one time for a three-year term, as President-elect, President and Immediate Past President.
+The Society operates a triumvirate presidential system with three Presidents serving at any one time for a three-year term, as President-elect, President and Immediate Past President.

 Executive Committee and Council are supported by a series of committees, to whom certain work is delegated.

 Carol is Professor of Economics and Associate Dean of Faculty & Research at Imperial College Business School, London.
 In 2010 she was awarded a CBE for her services to social science, in 2014 she was elected as a fellow of the British Academy and in 2018 she was appointed as an International Fellow of the National Academy of Medicine.
 In recognition of her work she has twice been awarded the Arrow Award and received the American Economic Association 2016 prize.